thepipster/s3-orm/README.md

 });

-// Create an instance of the storm ORM with this engine const storm = new Storm(config);
+// Create an instance of the s3tash ORM with this engine const s3tash = new Stash(config);

 // Create a schema
 @Entity()